Sustainability / GovernanceCorporate Governance

 Junichi Mizuo Outside Audit & Supervisory Board Member Mr. Mizuo possesses highly specialized knowledge and experience as a scholar of CSR, corporate governance, and business ethics.
 He has also served as an Outside Director and is experienced in practical business operations.
 For these and other reasons, we have determined that he is qualified for the post of Outside Audit & Supervisory Board Member.

-Hideo Makuta Outside Audit & Supervisory Board Member Mr. Makuta possesses highly specialized knowledge and extensive insights as an attorney at law and has served as a prosecutor at the Supreme Prosecutors Office, a member of the Fair Trade Commission, and an outside officer of companies.
+Hideo Makuta Outside Audit & Supervisory Board Member Mr. Makuta possesses highly specialized knowledge and extensive insights as an attorney at law and has served as a prosecutor at the Supreme Prosecutors Office, a member of the Fair-Trade Commission, and an outside officer of companies.
 Given this track record, we have determined that he is qualified for the post of Outside Audit & Supervisory Board Member.

-Hisae Kitayama Outside Audit & Supervisory Board Member Ms. Kitayama possesses highly specialized knowledge and extensive insights as a certified public accountant and has served as a partner at a major auditing firm and an executive for an association of certified public accountants.
+Hisae Kitayama Outside Audit & Supervisory Board Member Ms. Kitayama possesses highly specialized knowledge and extensive insights as a certified public accountant and has served as a partner at a major auditing firm and an executive for an association of certified public accountants.She also has experience with corporate affairs as an Outside Director.
+For these and other reasons, we have determined that she is qualified for the post of Outside Audit & Supervisory Board Member.

 Directors’ and Auditors’ Primary Areas of Knowledge and Experience (Skill Matrix)